 The common cold has its telltale symptoms: a stuffy nose, a scratchy throat, spells of coughing, body pain or headaches, and sore muscles.
 But what if all these symptoms pointed to something more serious, to say, a condition called walking pneumonia?

 Walking pneumonia is not as menacing as it sounds, though – a mild form of pneumonia, it does not usually interfere with your daily activities, allowing you to continue “walking” and going about your normal life.
 In fact, many people with walking pneumonia are oblivious to it and assume they have a cold.
+Do you have any of these walking pneumonia symptoms?

 What Causes Walking Pneumonia?